U2Ft/RSS-filter/README.rst

 Filters for the feed title ``*`` are applied to every feed.

-Note the irregular behaviour of backslash-escapes--in practice, repeat them.
+Note the irregular behaviour of backslash-escapes—in practice, repeat them.
 E.g. to match a ``[`` in the item title, the regex should be ``"\\["``.